devops-ams/stack-setup/listmonk/README.md

   - Port 80: 0.0.0.0/0 (HTTP)
   - Port 443: 0.0.0.0/0 (HTTPS)
   - Port 5432: SG only (Postgres)
-  - Port 6379: SG only (Redis)
-  - Port 8345: SG only (Pretix)

 ## Collecting additional information

 This setup depends on quite a number of secrets in order to automate SSL renewal, domain names being updated, providing a secure login and email being delivered.

 In the file `dot_env` there are three secrets set.
 Furthermore in the `secrets` directory these variables need to be stored as files as well.